-Master of Science - Student Affairs
+Master of Science - Higher Education

 The Florida State University Higher Education Program prepares individuals for careers in administration, management, and leadership in public and private, two-year and four-year colleges, universities, and other institutions.
 A student’s program of study is designed around required core courses as well as elective courses.
 Other learning experiences, such as internships and graduate assistantships, add practical experience to the learning process.
 Each student is encouraged to pursue their own educational and professional goals to the extent possible within a wide range of curricular choices.
 In general, the curriculum is designed to provide students with appropriate knowledge about the professional field while grounding students in the theoretical framework necessary to guide current and future study and career development in higher education.
 Many courses use practical examples, case studies, and simulations to facilitate theory to practice learning opportunities and applications.